brightmart/machine_reading_comprehension/README.md

 process:

 1.encoder with bi-LSTM to word/char/ner/pos embeddings;

-2. matching of query and context(3 different attentions/alginment matrix),concat mathings, gate, bi-LSTM
+2. matching of query and context(3 different attentions/alginment matrix),concat mathings, gate, bi-LSTM;

-3. use pointer network(PNet) to get start point and end point.
+3. use pointer network(PNet) to get start point and end point;

 PNet initialize with query-awere representation==>